signalogic/SigSRF_SDK/mediaTest_readme.md

 [end_of_session_data]
 ```

 When using pcap files, "remote" IP addr and UDP port values refer to pcap source, and "local" values refer to pcap destination.
+When used with mediaTest, local IP addrs are the mediaTest application, and remote IP addrs are the endpoints.
+Rx traffic (i.e. incoming, with respect to mediaTest) should have destination IP addrs matching local IP addrs and source IP addrs matching remote IP addrs.
+Tx traffic (i.e. outgoing, w.r.t. mediaTest) will use local IP addrs for source IP addrs and remote IP addrs for destination IP addrs.

 <a name="mediaTestNotes"></a>
 ## mediaTest Notes